top of page

 Your goal in negotiation should be to protect yourself from accepting a deal worse than your BATNA while maximizing your gains from the negotiation.

 Understanding the other side's BATNA is equally important.
-If their BATNA is better than your offer, they'll see no need to negotiate.
-When that's the case, consider whether you can change their alternatives.
+They have no need to negotiate if if their BATNA is better than your offer.

 Beyond your BATNA, negotiation power comes from multiple sources: